buildstream-migration/buildstream-license-checker/README.md

                         License results will be created here first, and saved.
                         Can be reused (does not need to be emptied between invocations).
-Can be used as a cache: previously processed results will be reused if the hash-key has not changed.
+Can be used as a cache: previously processed results will be reused if the cache key has not changed.
   -i IGNORELIST_FILENAME, --ignorelist IGNORELIST_FILENAME
                         Filename for a list of elements names to ignore.